aaron-grau/curic/html-css/projects/aa_times/README.md

 For a final touch apply some `box-shadow` styling to the dropdown to give it a bit more dimension.
 Box shadows are highly customizable with values for the `x-offset`, `y-offset`, `blur-radius`, `spread-radius` and `color`.
-Here is an example using `rgba` colors where the `Alpha` value makes the color super transparent.
+Here is an example using `rgba` colors.
+Set the `rgba` values like so: `rgba(Red, Green, Blue, Alpha)`.
+The `Alpha` value controls the transparency.
+Let's make this shadow very transparent.

 ```css
 box-shadow: -1px 4px 6px 1px rgba(0, 0, 0, 0.09);